aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 - Step 1: Compilation

-    When you create a regex object (using a regex literal or `RegExp` object), the browser will checks your pattern for errors and then converts it into a native code routine that is used to actually perform matches. (**If you assign the regex to a local variable, you can avoid performing this step more than once**)
+    When you create a regex object (using a regex literal or `RegExp` object), the browser will checks your pattern for errors and then converts it into a native code routine that is used to perform matches. (**If you assign the regex to a local variable, you can avoid performing this step more than once**)

 - Step 2: Setting the starting position

-    When a regex is firstly put to use, the first step is to determine the position within the target string, where to search (the start of the string or the position specified by the regex's `lastIndex` property).
+    When a regex is first put to use, the first step is to determine the position within the target string, where to search (the start of the string or the position specified by the regex's `lastIndex` property).

-    When a regex has succeed or failed to match, the position will be the next one character after where the last attempt started.
+    When a regex has succeeded or failed to match, the position will be the next one character after where the last attempt started.

     Optimizations that browser makers build into their regex engines can help avoid a lot of unnecessary work in this step.

     - If a regex starts with `^`, IE and Chrome can usually determine that a match cannot be found after the start of a string and avoid foolishly searching subsequent positions.
-    - If all possible matches contain `x` as the third character, recent version of Chrome will determine this, quickly search for the next `x`, and set the starting position two characters back from where it's found.
+    - If all possible matches contain `x` as the third character, a recent version of Chrome will determine this, quickly search for the next `x`, and set the starting position two characters back from where it's found.
     - ...

 - Step 3: Matching each regex token